T

 museum

-Home to the Dead Sea Scrolls and an extensive collection of art and archaeology, this is Israel's largest cultural institution.
-Don't miss the Shrine of the Book and the Second Temple model.
+Home to the Dead Sea Scrolls and an extensive collection of archaeology, art, and Jewish ethnography.
+Don't miss the Shrine of the Book and the Second Temple Model.

 2. Midday